Skip to main content

 4. Optional: Remove the old CI job that does not use Semgrep AppSec Platform.

-Semgrep OSS jobs versus Semgrep Pro jobs
+Semgrep CE jobs versus Semgrep jobs

 Customized SAST scans✔️✔️